Hawaii works to identify 99 confirmed dead after Maui wildfires as teams intensify search

 LAHAINA, Hawaii (AP) — Hawaii officials worked painstakingly to identify the 99 people confirmed killed in wildfires that ravaged Maui and expected to release the first names Tuesday, even as teams intensified the search for more dead in neighborhoods reduced to ash.

-A week after a blaze tore through historic Lahaina, many who survived have started moving into hundreds of hotel rooms set aside for displaced locals.
+A week after a blaze tore through historic Lahaina, many who survived have started moving into hundreds of hotel rooms set aside for displaced locals while donations of food, ice, water and other essentials have poured in.

 Crews using cadaver dogs have scoured about 25% of the search area, the police chief said Monday.
 Gov. Josh Green asked for patience and space to do the search properly as authorities became overwhelmed with requests to visit the burn area.